 Taxis of the future will also contribute to a greater ride-sharing culture.
 Eric Spiegelman, President of the Los Angeles Taxi Commission, said taxis of the future will be driverless “taxibots.”
 Using and maintaining them will be cheaper per mile (25 cents) than for a traditional car.
 Furthermore, they won’t discriminate.
 They will go to inner-city districts and pick up any passenger, quickly responding to him or her regardless of location.

-Cars of the future will be like smart phones on wheels, which means they will be evolving and changing constantly.
+Cars of the future will be like smartphones on wheels, which means they will be evolving and changing constantly.
 Over the Air (OTA) programming will create a new industry for remotely updating your car’s software, said Oren Betzaleli, Executive Vice President of Redbend Product Strategy, HARMAN.
 New applications and gadgets inside the car will keep drivers connected and entertained, while also keeping the roads safe.
 Vehicle applications are being developed for an intuitive, non-distracting experience, including effortless music selection on your audio system, according to Henry Newton-Dunn, Design Manager, Google, and Evan Malahy, Design Lead, Android Auto.
-Meanwhile, startup Driversiti is focused on creating applications that will turn a smart phone from a distraction into a safety alert system.
+Meanwhile, Sfara (formerly known as Driversiti) is creating applications that will turn a smartphone from a distraction into a safety alert system.